Costs of Slips and Falls

-Slip and fall claims can impact your workers compensation and general liability premiums.
-Many workers compensation (and some liability) policies are subject to experience rating.
-Generally, numerous small claims are more likely to result in a premium increase at your next renewal than a single large claim.
+Many workers compensation policies are subject to experience rating.
+While any claim may affect your future premiums, numerous small claims are more likely to result in a premium increase than one large claim.

 Causes of Accidents